rohantuli7/3dmodelling.io/_sources/intro.md

 # 3D Face Modelling

-Documentation for the project of 3D head reconstruction.
+Documentation for the project of 3D face reconstruction.

 # Table of contents